ollama/ollama/docs/modelfile.md

 - Option 1: view a model's data:
   1. Go to a particular model page (e.g. https://ollama.com/library/llama2)
-  2. There is a table that displays all the layers of the model.
+  2. There is a table that displays the model's different components
 - Option 2: use `ollama show` to print the `Modelfile` for any local models like so:

   ```bash